xcat2/confluent-docs/docs/developer/api.md

 For many common interactions, there is a convenient method on the session object called 'simple_noderange_command()'.
-To accomodate more complex scenarios and map more directly to the underlying REST structure, the functions `create()`, `read()`, `update()`, and `delete()` are provided.
+To accommodate more complex scenarios and map more directly to the underlying REST structure, the functions `create()`, `read()`, `update()`, and `delete()` are provided.
-See the client.py python API documentaion for more details.
+See the client.py python API documentation for more details.

 <!--
 ## /discovery/